ethyca/fides/docs/fides/docs/getting-started/execution_policies.md

   },
 ]
 ```
-This will create a rule to hash a not-yet-specified value with a SHA-512 hash.
-We need to specify a target to hash, so we need to create a target for this rule:
+This will create a Rule to hash an unspecified value with a SHA-512 hash.
+To add a value to hash, create a new Target for this Rule:

 ```json title="<code>PATCH api/v1/policy/{policy_key}/rule/{rule_key}</code>"
   [